How U.S. Airlines Are Regulated

 T-100 Traffic Data

 The T-100 report requires airlines to file monthly domestic and international operational data, including flights, passengers, available seat miles (ASM), revenue passenger miles (RPM), cargo tonnage, and stage-length distributions.
-The T-100 is the authoritative source for airline capacity and utilization metrics.
+The T-100 is the authoritative source for airline capacity and use metrics.
 Market analysts use T-100 data to calculate load factors, assess market shares, and project industry trends.
 The FAA also uses T-100 data for capacity planning.

 CATS Financial Data

 The CATS (Capacity Analysis, Terminal Operations, and Simulation) database is primarily an FAA tool used for airport capacity analysis and planning.
-While it may incorporate some airline operational data relevant to airport operations, it is not a comprehensive repository for airline financial data like Form 41.
+While it may incorporate some airline operational data relevant to airport operations, it is not a detailed repository for airline financial data like Form 41.

 Securities Regulation for Public Airlines

-Airlines with publicly traded equity must comply with Securities and Exchange Commission (SEC) disclosure requirements under the Securities Exchange Act of 1934, 15 U.S.C. § 78a et seq.
+Airlines with publicly traded equity may comply with Securities and Exchange Commission (SEC) disclosure requirements under the Securities Exchange Act of 1934, 15 U.S.C. § 78a et seq.
 Public carriers file quarterly (10-Q) and annual (10-K) reports with the SEC.
 These reports include financial statements (audited annually), management discussion and analysis (MD&A) of results and risks, and disclosure of material risks (fuel price volatility, labor disputes, competitive threats, regulatory changes).

 Aviation Excise Taxes and the Aviation Trust Fund